Food for kidney patients (and foods they have to avoid)

 Looking ahead, other foods on the food list are:

-From what we have read indicates that diet is extremely important in managing kidney disease.
+Studies indicate that diet is extremely important in managing kidney disease.
 We are already providing despensas to kidney patients, but we want to augment the despensas with more of the above items - and none of those listed below!

-On the other hand, these are foods that should be avoided by kidney patients:
+These are foods that should be avoided by kidney patients:

 Canned food and any processed food (especially processed meats)